Battle for nine-month boro presidency

 “I don’t mind having moral conversations around this, but this is not the job of the borough president ... if you have an issue, speak to your state legislators,” Richards finished, shutting down the conversation.

-Transportation, mainly the MTA’s pending bus route redesign, was a hot issue of the evening, with most of the candidates denouncing the changes.
+Transportation, mainly the MTA’s bus redesign, was a hot issue of the evening, with most of the candidates denouncing the changes.

-“The MTA has been doing the Borough of Queens no favors,” said Constantinides, saying that counties outside of the city, such as Nassau, Suffolk, Westchester and Putnam, get a vote on the MTA board, which he would take away.
-“I put forth a proposal last week of actually adding an appointment to the MTA board for each borough president, because honestly there should be someone whose job it is to say ‘What are you doing to improve the lives of Queens residents?’”
+“The MTA has been doing the borough of Queens no favors,” said Constantinides, saying that counties outside of NYC, such as Nassau, Suffolk, Westchester and Putnam, get a vote on the MTA board, which he would take away.
+“I put forth a proposal last week of actually adding an appointment to the MTA board for each borough president, because honestly there should be someone who’s job it is to say ‘what are you doing to improve the lives of Queens residents?’”

-While Richards and Van Bramer agreed with Constantinides that the MTA bus redesign would be one of their top concerns as borough president, Crowley furthered the sentiment.
+While Richards and Van Bramer agreed with Constantinides that the MTA bus redesign would be one of their top concerns as borough president, Crowley furthered this sentiment.

 When asked what each would do to combat the rising anti-Semitic crimes in the city, the candidates provided a plethora of responses, most of which included the creation of task forces.
-Crowley promised that the creation of such forces would be her first action as borough president, Richards suggested implementing rapid response teams and Constantinides proposed creating offices of diversity within neighborhoods throughout Queens.
+Crowley promised that the creation of such forces would be her first action as borough president, Richards suggested implementing rapid-response teams and Constantinides proposed creating multiple offices of diversity throughout Queens within neighborhoods.

 Miranda believes that revamping the community board system so that members reflect the ethnicities, religions and genders of those who live in the neighborhoods is the answer to inclusion.
 “The borough president is responsible for overseeing whether there is corruption in the community boards ...
 Community boards need more of a voice.
 Empower the people.”